OTR/social_parser/README.md

 ## Fill up the environment variables in the `prod.env` file

+`DJANGO_SUPERUSER_USERNAME` - username for login to Django admin site

+`DJANGO_SUPERUSER_PASSWORD` - password for login to Django admin panel

-`DEFAULT_DJANGO_SETTINGS=config.settings.test_settings` - path to Django settings for quick local run with SQLite3 based database.
+`DEFAULT_DJANGO_SETTINGS` - path to default Django settings file

+`DEFAULT_DJANGO_SETTINGS=config.settings.test_settings` - Use this line for quick local run with SQLite3 based database.

 # Run locally